Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 **Notes**

-- JavaScript change over the time , means js in `2015` and js in `2024` (this notes writing time year) is very different
+- JavaScript change over the time , means JS in `2015` and JS in `2024` (this notes writing time year) is very different
-- once we write `"use strict"` all code in js file will treat as newer version of js
+- once we write `"use strict"` all code in JS file will treat as newer version of JS
-- JavaScript can run at both at client (by default in browser) and server (with help of `node js` , or other js runtime)
+- JavaScript can run at both at client (by default in browser) and server (with help of `node js` , or other JS runtime)
 - code must be readable and easy to understand

 ```js
 console.log(
   //